ngwesinsandar2/ngwesinsandar2/README.md

 - 👋 Hi, I’m ngwe_sin_sandar
 - 👀 I’m interested in coding
+- 😍 I'm in love with JavaScript language and its framework React and Vue.
+I love React's framework Nextjs most.
-- 🌱 I’m currently learning JavaScript language including its library React
+- 🌱 I’m currently learning PHP language to be a fullstack dev.
 - 💞️ I’m looking to collaborate with web developers
 - 📫 How to reach me https://ngwesinsandar2.github.io/ngwe_sin_sandar/